-According to Strategic Finance, studies show that while nearly 80% of controllers believe that the finance function adds a great deal of value to the organization, only 22% believe that those outside finance see their role as adding a great deal of organizational value.
+According to Strategic Finance, studies show that nearly 80% of controllers believe the finance function adds a great deal of value to the organization, but only 22% believe that those outside finance see their role as adding a great deal of organizational value.
 It’s essential to change that perception, both within the finance department and throughout the organization.

-3 Signs of Highly-Successful Finance Departments
+3 Signs of Highly Successful Finance Departments

 1. Strategic Thinking

-The evolving role of the financial professional stretches beyond traditional tasks like transaction processing and financial reporting.
+The evolving role of the finance professional stretches beyond traditional tasks like transaction processing and financial reporting.
 In fact, future finance leaders will be required to have a “combination of financial skills, strong leadership and communication skills, and business acumen.”
 Is your team thinking toward the future?
-Ensuring you have the right financial team—with the right mindset—is essential in taking traditional finance roles to the next level.
+Ensuring you have the right finance team—with the right mindset—is essential in taking traditional finance roles to the next level.

 2. Tech Savvy

-Key stakeholders in your financial department need the right technology tools and the skills to wield them.
-Across industries, “financial leaders more frequently working with their CIOs, and at times overseeing information technology departments, success requires an innate curiosity about technological advancements and an openness to adopting them.”
+Key stakeholders in your finance department need the right technology tools and the skills to wield them.
+Across industries, for “financial leaders more frequently working with their CIOs, and at times overseeing information technology departments, success requires an innate curiosity about technological advancements and an openness to adopting them.”
 While your financial team doesn’t need to be stacked with IT specialists, a core competency in tech and automation trends will go a long way.
 Properly leveraged technology systems keep organizations efficient, and reduce the time and resources required to do basic financial projects.